-I love being an artist, teacher, speaker and author (ok, that last one hasn’t happened…yet).
+I love being an artist, teacher, and speaker.
 I mean, c'mon...how lucky am I?
-I get to bring joy and energy into people's lives and homes.
+I get to bring joy and great energy into people's lives and homes.
 That's an honor!
-Sometimes what I create and say is deep and thoughtful; but, other times it's just straight up fun and maybe a cuss word or two sneaks in.
+Sometimes what I create and say is deep and thoughtful; but, other times it's just straight up fun and maybe a curse word or two sneaks in.
 That's what happens when you give a Cajun girl a paintbrush.
 It's a lot like watching wrestling then going to church, and I'm so down with that.